WindMillCode/Windmillcode-Angular-CDK/projects/wml-accordion-zero/README.md

  * updated package to conform with @windmillcode/angular-wml-components-base   ,
 ,
 ## v18.0.1000 [5/29/24]
+ * updated package to reflect the version  ^18.0.1 of @angular/core package,
+## v18.0.2000 [6/6/24]
- * updated package to reflect the version  ^18.0.1 of @angular/core package
+ * updated package to reflect the version  ^18.0.2 of @angular/core package